 THE CURRICULUM PROVIDES TEACHERS WITH GUIDANCE IN THESE AREAS:

 The Drama Club provides enjoyable opportunities that build academic skills in literacy and art.
 Children participate in book discussions, read-aloud, story and literature dramatizations, reenactments, and writing.
 Children can create their costumes and props, write scripts, plan productions, or put on a puppet show.

 Afterschool Detectives Club

 The Afterschool Detectives Club encourages children to use everyday activities or situations to practice math and science skills.
 They predict, hypothesis, experiment, problem-solve, explore, and discover in a safe, fun learning environment.
-The staff build on children’s prior knowledge by determining what they already know, find out what they want to know, and then reflect on what was learned.
+The staff builds on children’s prior knowledge by determining what they already know, finding out what they want to know, and then reflecting on what was learned.
 Then, they help children relate the new knowledge to the real world making it meaningful to them.

 Kids Care Club